JackSawyerWATX/Matrix/ReadMe.md

 These goals are accomplished by dynamically selecting the best algorithms to use at runtime, clean API, and multiple interfaces.

 https://en.wikipedia.org/wiki/Efficient_Java_Matrix_Library#Introduction

+This is bad code.
+Needs to be reworked as of 1/21/2023